bitprj/BitCamp/Guide To Contribute To Open Source.md

 ![Image Of Submitting PullRequest](https://i.gyazo.com/c54cba8f11c536d63e6aaebcd2a7ccb2.gif)

-## What Are Markdowns?
+## What Are Markdown?
 Markdown format allows users to style plain text on a website like formatting words as bold or italic, adding images, and creating lists which are just a few of things we can do with markdown.
+If you click the "Raw" Button on the top right you can see how I use Markdown within this documentation.

 ### Headers